Starcounter/Docs/guides/mapping-and-blending/avoiding-css-conflicts.md

 - [BEM-like Naming (cssguidelin.es)](http://cssguidelin.es/#bem-like-naming)
 - [MindBEMding – getting your head ’round BEM syntax (csswizardry.com)](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/)
 - [An Introduction to the BEM Methodology (tutsplus.com)](http://webdesign.tutsplus.com/articles/an-introduction-to-the-bem-methodology--cms-19403)

+## Future standards way: CSS Scoping

+There might be a web standard in future that solves the problem of defining stylesheet for only a part of an HTML document.

+[CSS Scoping](https://drafts.csswg.org/css-scoping/) proposal adds a new `scoped` attribute to the `<style>` element.
+When a stylesheet is provided inside of a `<style scoped>` element, it will only be applied to the current parent element and its children.

+So far, this proposal was not approved by Google and Microsoft.
+[Caniuse.com](http://caniuse.com/#feat=style-scoped) says that the only web browser that implements it as of 2016 is Mozilla Firefox.